IT JUST WASN’T fair. Talia scuffed at the soft ground with her foot. A hawk’s cry echoed in the air, resonating with her own inner turmoil.

 “There’s a place here you can use to hold on to.”
 He pointed to a grip on the front of the second seat of the leather saddle.
 “If you feel you’re slipping at all though, you might want to hold onto one of Clarence’s scales instead.”
 Gently he lifted one of the dragon’s green, oval-shaped scales from where it lay flat against its brothers.
 “It’s attached to his skin here, and it takes a lot to make one of them come off.
 It won’t hurt him, so don’t worry about it.
 He’s also worm-free, so you don’t have to be concerned on that account, either.”

 Her brows drew together, not knowing about half of the things he just mentioned or what they meant.
 Why would a dragon have worms?

 “Here, I’ll help you up.”
 Kel cupped his gauntleted hands together to give her a boost up Clarence’s broad side.

 Still tense and apprehensive, she put her foot in his cupped hands and, with a tentative hold on one of Clarence’s scales, pulled herself up onto the back seat of the large saddle.
 Now that she was on board, the scent of oil and possibly jasmine mixed with the strange, animal scent she smelled before.

-The leather saddle felt comfortable and warm, and looked to have been used heavily.
+The leather saddle felt comfortable and warm and looked to have seen heavy use.
 Its surface was smooth, though not as smooth as Clarence’s scale.

 Going slowly and explaining as he went, Kel showed her how to take each of the saddle’s straps and where to loop them to safely secure herself in her seat.
 Once he tested their handiwork to make sure it was tight, he turned around and strapped himself in as well.
 When he was done, he took his helmet off the pommel before him and put it on.